vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 Where science delivers performance.
 NATIONAL RENEWABLE ENERGY LABORATORY
 21-12-15
 Figure 12.2: Average wind velocity at a height of 80 m across the U.S. [^69].
-Bound- aries between colored boxes are every 0.5 m/s from 4.0 m/s to 10.0 m/s.
+Boundaries between colored boxes are every 0.5 m/s from 4.0 m/s to 10.0 m/s.
 Nothing on this map exceeds 9 m/s, and the deepest green is below 4 m/s.
 The plains states are the hot ticket.
 Note that Alaska is not to scale.
 From NREL.
 Box 12.1: The Value of Estimation/Checking
 Calculations like the one above offer a way to see if something at least checks out and seems plausible.
 If we had found that the whole atmosphere would have to be moving at 50 m/s to get the 900 TW figure in Table 10.2 (p.
 168), we would suspect a problem, and either distrust the 900 TW number-seeking another source to confirm or re-evaluate our own understanding.
 If we could get to 900 TW by only having wind speeds of 0.1 m/s, we would also have cause for skepticism.
 When crude estimates of this type land in the general vicinity of a number we see in a table, we can at least be assured that the number is not outlandish, and that our basic understanding of the phenomenon is okay.
 Checking understanding against presented data is excellent practice!
 But we can't capture the entire atmospheric wind, because doing so would require wind turbines throughout the volume, up to 10 km high!
 In fact, some estimates [^70] of practical global wind installations come in as low as 1 TW-well below our 18 TW demand.
 Wind alone is unlikely